ghoulmann/raspberry_pi_gifted/gifted.md

 most popular and available shell in Linux distros.
 You two, are using bash: it's the default shell.

-{text:bookmark} So the name of the file is misleading: there is no password information here.
+So the name of the file is misleading: there is no password information here.
 Your password is not sitting in a plaintext file in plain site.
 Or is it?